Bible Study, Prayer, and Homily Resources

 by Fr.
 Tommy Lane

 Our celebration tonight is very joyful.
-We remember Jesus giving us the Eucharist during the Last Supper, his Body and Blood, and giving us the priesthood during the Last Supper so that we can continue to have Jesus present in the Eucharist.
+We remember Jesus giving us his Body and Blood in the Eucharist during the Last Supper and giving us the priesthood during the Last Supper so that we can continue to have Jesus present in the Eucharist.

 The first reading (Ex 12:1-8, 11-14) is a description of the first Passover meal.
 A lamb was sacrificed during the afternoon for each family.
 Its blood was smeared on the doorposts and lintel of the house to protect and save its occupants when the firstborn of the Egyptians died that night.
 That evening after sunset, during the Passover meal, the lamb was eaten by the family celebrating the Passover.
 It was not just that a lamb was sacrificed, but the lamb had to be eaten by the family.
-Not only that, but all Jews in the following centuries who celebrate the Passover see themselves as present spiritually with those who celebrated that first Passover.
+Not only that, but all Jewish people in the following centuries who celebrate the Passover see themselves present spiritually at that first Passover.

 Our Gospel tonight (John 13:1-15) is part of a very long account of the Last Supper in John’s Gospel.
 John is the only one of the evangelists to tell us that Jesus washed the apostles’ feet during the Last Supper.
 Washing feet was something a servant would do at that time.
-But Jesus washed the apostles’ feet and told them he had given them a model and they were to do the same (John 13:15).
+But when Jesus washed the apostles’ feet, he told them he had given them a model and they were to do the same (John 13:15).
 Jesus gave them a model of loving service of others.
 We receive the Eucharist during Mass, and we are also to love others charitably.
 Our relationship with Jesus makes us want to share our life in Jesus with others.
 All those called to priesthood and religious life are called to a life of spiritual union with Jesus and to serve others in love.
-Those called to the cloistered monastic life are not cutting themselves off from the world as people sometimes wrongly conclude; as well as giving themselves to Jesus they are also giving themselves to the world in love by their prayers and sacrifices for the world.
+Those called to the cloistered monastic life are not cutting themselves off from the world as people sometimes wrongly conclude; as well as giving themselves to Jesus, they are also giving themselves to the world in love by their prayers and sacrifices for the world.

 Thanks be to God for the Eucharist, the gift of Christ’s Body and Blood.
-Thanks be to God for priests who continue to make Christ present on our altars in his Body and Blood.
+Thanks be to God for priests who continue to make Jesus present on our altars in his Body and Blood.
 And thanks be to God that we can serve others in love.

 © Fr.
 Tommy Lane 2015